-- Inspect frame (2A), bracket (2B) and frame foot (2D) for cracks. - Inspect for corrosion or pitting if frame (2A) has been exposed to pumpage. - Inspect shaft (3B) and sleeve for wear. - Inspect frame (2A) bearing bores for roundness.
+- Inspect frame and frame foot for cracks.

+- Inspect for corrosion or pitting if frame has been exposed to pumpage.

+- · Inspect shafts and sleeves for wear.

+- Inspect frame bearing bores for roundness.

-It is important that only nonflammable, noncontaminated cleaning fluids are used.
+It is important that only non-flammable, noncontaminated cleaning fluids are used.
 These fluids must comply with plant safety and environmental guidelines.

-6.3 Critical Measurement and Tolerances
+7.3 Critical Measurement and Tolerances